 Heavy Backpacks and Luggage

-The difficulty of Gokyo Lake Trek Due to Weather Conditions
+The Difficulty of Gokyo Lake Trek Due to Weather Conditions

 Gokyo Lake Trek Difficulty in Peak Seasons